 Angèle Dubeau, O.C., C.Q.

 Angèle Dubeau’s musical trajectory remains unequalled.
-Introduced to the violin at a very young age, she attended Raymond Dessaints’ class at the Montreal Conservatory of Music and became, at 15, the youngest student ever to receive a first prize in violin.
+Introduced to the violin at a very young age, she attended Raymond Dessaints’ class at the Montreal Conservatory of Music and became, at 15, the youngest student ever to receive a First Prize.
 Feeling ready to spread her wings even further, she moved to New York to work with Dorothy DeLay at the prestigious Juilliard School of Music, then, from 1981 to 1984 she studied in Romania with the eminent pedagogue Stefan Gheorgiu.
 She has won several national and international competitions and is the guest of international orchestras, performing the great concertos of the repertoire.
 Convinced of the need to introduce classical music to a wider audience, Dubeau has been a pioneer in programming and hosting gala concerts and weekly music television programs such as the famous Radio-Canada show Faites vos gammes.
 Since 1995, she hosts and directs the popular Fête de la musique, a music festival in Mont-Tremblant, which attracts over 35,000 music lovers annually.

 Whether standing alone, in front of an orchestra, or in the intimacy of chamber repertoire with La Pietà, Angèle Dubeau continues to move and astonish us, while wanting only one thing: to start again.